compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/create_universe.md

 >### <a name="contentFolder"></a> Hidden folders feature
 >
->Folders using '.content' in their name will not be displayed in Compositeur Digital UX.
+>Folders using `.content` in their name will not be displayed in Compositeur Digital UX.
 >See interactive slideshow to see the common use of this feature.

 ## Documents